 As an ambassador for the sport, Fredric proved to be a firm favourite with the fans both inside and outside the car, his flat-out driving style and likeable character winning him the Fan Favourite award three years in a row.
 Ultimate success came in 2015, when Fredric converted four series wins into the Formula Drift Pro Champion title, before securing the Formula Drift World Champion crown in recognition of his global performance.

-He also competes in events – and has recorded his own mountain touge – using the 800whp, Supra-engined ICOM 86-X (as seen in Donuts From Space) and another GT86, the distinctive RS-R Toyota GT86 powered by a NASCAR-spec Toyota V8.
+He also competes in events – and has recorded his own mountain touge – using the 800whp, Supra-engined ICOM 86-X seen in these images and another GT86, the distinctive RS-R Toyota GT86 powered by a NASCAR-spec Toyota V8.

-For 2017, Fredric Aasbø and Papadakis Racing returned to Formula Drift with an all-new drift car – the Rockstar/Nexen Toyota Corolla iM.
-If it looks familiar, it’s because the Corolla iM is based on the Toyota Auris, although clearly Fredric’s car has seen some modifications in its transition from a 137hp, front-wheel drive car to a 1000hp, rear-wheel drive drift machine.
+Last year, Fredric Aasbø and Papadakis Racing returned to Formula Drift with an all-new drift car based on the North American version of the Toyota Auris.
+Extreme modifications were called for to transition it from a 137hp, front-wheel drive hatchback to a 1000hp, rear-wheel drive drift machine.
+For 2018, Fredric’s team installed that same running gear into the bodyshell of the forthcoming, 2019 Toyota Auris.

-Fredric’s had a great year and is currently in second place in the standings heading into the final round on October 13-14.
-To stay up-to-date with his progress in Formula Drift, as well as his ongoing work as a Toyota global ambassador at events around the world, visit the official Fredric Aasbø Facebook page.
+To stay up-to-date with Fredric’s progress in Formula Drift, as well as his ongoing work as a Toyota global ambassador at events around the world, visit the official Fredric Aasbø Facebook page.